Seagate/cloudfuse/README.md

 > **Note:** Cloudfuse uses eventual consistency with last-writer-wins semantics.
 Offline access can extend the consistency window indefinitely and **increases the risk of data conflicts in multi-client setups!** See [component/file_cache/OfflineAccess.md](component/file_cache/OfflineAccess.md) for full details and configuration guidance.

+## Tiered Storage

+The `tiered_storage` component treats local storage as the primary tier and cloud storage as overflow.
+New files remain local until capacity-driven LRU eviction uploads them and removes the local copy.
+Cloud objects are downloaded while open and removed locally on close after any changes are uploaded.

+The configured local path can contain the only copy of un-evicted data.
+Do not treat it as a disposable cache or enable cleanup for it.
+See `sample_configs/sampleTieredStorageConfigAzure.yaml` and `setup/baseConfig.yaml` for configuration.

 ## Limitations

 ### NOTICE